 The source of chronic pain can be very complex.
 It can start with an injury or illness and develop slowly without the individual realizing it until it has become a full-blown chronic condition.
 This fact alone makes recommending a single course of treatment risky and is why health care providers recommend a number of different types of treatment options.

 The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
 We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
 Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico*

-The information herein on "Causes of Chronic Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Causes of Chronic Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*